cloudflare/lua-upstream-cache-nginx-module/README.md

         aggressive_purge: Flag for whether cache manager will use aggressive purge policy

-    set_metadat(tbl) - sets cache metadata from a table similar to the one returned by get_metadata.
+set_metadat(tbl) - sets cache metadata from a table similar to the one
+    returned by get_metadata.
 Fields that will be written are:
     Resource specific fields
     valid_sec, last_modified, date, min_uses, valid_msec

     Cache Data, under "fcn"
     uses, valid_msec, expire, valid_sec

+set_uses(number) - force the number of uses for the cache reference set_expires(timestamp) - for the time to expires